Caroline Dawson: Reception

-The role resulted in Lancashire receiving the most fan mail of her career, much of it from gay women who had similar experiences of coming out later in life.
-Lancashire was surprised and humbled by the responses from women stating that Caroline's same sex relationship had personally inspired them.
+The role resulted in Lancashire receiving the most fan mail of her career, much of it from lesbian women who had similar experiences of coming out later in life.
+Lancashire was surprised and humbled by the responses from women stating that Caroline's same-sex relationship had personally inspired them.
 One of the letters she received was from a woman who had stated that the series had helped her come out to her own mother, after watching the whole series with her.
 Lancashire has received two nominations for the British Academy Television Award for Best Supporting Actress in both 2013 and 2014, winning in 2014.
 Reflecting on the award later in 2014, Lancashire stated that it came as "a lovely thing, to have your work recognised by your peers, but it was a big shock and wasn’t expected."

-Critical reception to the character and her portrayal has also been strongly positive.
+Critical reception to the character and her portrayal has also been very positive.
 Jill Guccini of After Ellen described the climax of the first series as a "dramatic, absolutely stunningly acted and fabulously written crescendo" and ranked Caroline as one of her "favorite lesbian characters ever".
 Reviewing the second episode of the third series, Neela Debnath of The Independent felt that Lancashire delivered the best performance in the series, in turn becoming the "real matriarch of the show".
 Alison Graham of the Radio Times praised the episode following Kate's death, stating that some of the scenes between Celia and Caroline "will take away pieces of your heart".
 Discussing the same episode, a reviewer for What's on TV stated that Lancashire gave "another masterclass in acting with a sublime, yet understated, performance throughout".
 However, Wainwright's narrative decision to make Caroline a widow drew criticism from some quarters; Kaite Welsh writing in The Guardian felt the writer had decided to "[privilege] a toxic biological relationship over a happy queer marriage".